How do we get the word out about courses? Are there other tools to help with enrollment management?

 - Every course should have a description - most students won't enroll in courses that lack them.

 - Be sure the title and description align with the course level; save advanced terminology to describe an upper level and graduate courses.
+A student should not have to be a specialist in the discipline to understand the catalog description!

 - Avoid jargon.